CatherineP37/project_3/README.md

 ## Testing

 I tested the code with Pyton Syntax Checker PEP8 and had no major issues with it.
-It flagged up some issues with not puting white space around operators and other similar issues.
-I fixed most of these issues.

 ## Bugs